dgrisham/wenv/README.rst

 To override this with a different value, set `WENV_PROJECT` to a different string in `wenv_def()`.

-Additionally, the wenv framework can also automatically start and stop a project's active tasks.
+Additionally, the wenv framework can automatically start and stop a project's active tasks.
 This is done by filling in the `WENV_TASK` value in `wenv_def()`.
 So, if we wanted to set the active task for our `hello-world` project to our previously created task with `ID` value `82`, we'd set `WENV_TASK=82`.
 Then `task start 82` will run the next time you run `wenv